Stendker Discus Basic Information.

 Maturing your filter.

-2 or 3 feeds a day is recommended for Discus, they eat a lot of food and without a shadow of doubt a beefheart based mix is essential to their wellbeing in our experience.
-Click here for full article.
+2 preferably 3 feeds a day is my recommendation for Discus, they eat a lot of food and without a shadow of doubt a beefheart based mix is essential to their wellbeing .
+The most asked question is "how much do I feed?" - and answers will vary consierably, I feed my Discus as much as they can consume in a ten minute period Click here for full article.

 Stendker Discus require between 20 and 30% of their water to be changed each week.
 Whilst doing this you can wipe the glass to rid it of any algae (coarse sponge is fine or I use the double sided washing up pads) also siphon away any debris and generally check for any potential problems.
 Click here for full article.